krissen/output-panel.nvim/README.md

 Run `require("snacks-vimtex-output").setup()` once (e.g., inside your plugin manager config).

-### Out-of-the-box behavior
+### Default behavior

+- After installation nothing pops up automatically—the plugin waits for you to call one of its helpers or commands.
-- The overlay automatically attaches to VimTeX builds: it opens when a compile starts, streams live log output, and hides itself a short time after success.
+- Once opened, the overlay attaches to the current VimTeX build, streams log updates live, and hides on success (if `auto_hide.enabled` is true).
-- Failed builds stay visible until you manually close them so you can read the error trace.
+- Failed builds stay visible until you close them so you can read the error trace.
 - Notifications mirror each build status without any additional configuration.
-- Prefer to open the overlay manually?
-Set `auto_open.enabled = false` and use the commands below whenever you want to peek at the log.
+- Want the overlay to appear the moment a compile starts?
+Set `auto_open.enabled = true` to opt in to the automatic window.

 ### Manual control